Single-pass Nystr\"{o}m approximation in mixed precision: Numerical examples

 We report the computed total and finite precision error in Figure~\ref{fig:synthetic_error_pol_decay} for the polynomial decay problem with $p=1$; the results are similar for all the synthetic problems.
-Recall that our finite error analysis assumes $\Delta \leq 1$.
-In these experiments, this condition can be violated for some $k$ when $\| A \|_2 > 10^3$ and $u_p$ is set to half precision, and $\| A \|_2 > 10^7$ and $u_p$ is set to single precision.
-Despite this condition being violated, we can see that the measured finite precision error is still well approximated by \eqref{eq:fin_prec_error}.

 When $k<10$, $E$ is dominated by $\beta_{k+1}$, $\beta_{k+2}$, $\dots$, $\beta_{r}$ and the finite precision error $\E$ stays significantly smaller.
 When $k=10$, all the large eigenvalues are being approximated and the exact approximation error $E$ depends on the small eigenvalues.
-The finite precision error thus becomes important and affects the approximation quality detrimentally for large $\|A\|_2$.
+The finite precision error thus becomes important and affects the approximation quality detrimentally for large $\|A\|_F$.